Economies of Scale Definition

-Economy of scale is an economic term which is also known as diminishing marginal cost.
-The term implies that cost per unit of production decreases as the firm enlarges its production.
-It usually occurs when the firm expands its production and the average cost of output start diminishing.
-Large firm have competitive advantages over small firms in term of productivity and average cost per unit.
+Economies of scale is an economic term that is also known as diminishing marginal cost.
+The term implies that the cost per unit of production decreases as the firm enlarges its production.
+It usually occurs when the firm expands its production and the average cost of output starts diminishing.
+The large firm has competitive advantages over small firms in terms of productivity and average cost per unit.

 Economies of scale occur for many reasons.
 First, the use of advanced and sophisticated technology and skilled labor increases the volume of output.
-Second, large orders from a supplier and low cost of capital can lead to low cost per unit of production.
-Third, in large firms production is high so the internal cost (including technical, administrative and marketing costs) are shared across different departments that reduce per unit cost.
+Second, large orders from a supplier and the low cost of capital can lead to a low cost per unit of production.
+Third, in large firms production is high so the internal cost (including technical, administrative and marketing costs) are shared across different departments that reduce per-unit cost.
 The first two reasons enable large firms to achieve operational efficiency and synergies.
-The last reason can be considered benefits from merger and acquisition.
+The last reason can be considered benefits from mergers and acquisitions.

 Examples of Economies of Scale